turingschool/front-end-curriculum/lessons/module-1/js-4.md

 }

 Outfit.prototype.compliment = function() {
-  // some block manipulation/adding of block code here console.log("Nice " + this.pants + " and " + this.socks + " and " + this.shirt)
+  console.log(`Nice ${this.pants} pants and ${this.socks} and ${this.shirt} shirt!`)
 }

+// Now we can create instances of an Outfit and use our compliment function to fire off the same behavior for every outfit we create.

+var casual = new Outfit('denim', 'cat', 'hanes') casual.compliment();
 ```

+_Note_: We will get WAY MORE INTO prototype methods and what is happening behind the scenes as we progress through this mod/program.
+This is not the last time we will talk about these concepts so if prototypes and the word "this" make you feel panicky...thats ok.

 ## Which Data Structure?
 When deciding on an approach, you must consider how the data will be used.
+Let's think about a few scenarios:

 When the order of objects is important, they should be stored in an array.
-When you want to access objects using their name, they work well as properties of another object (because you would not need to iterate through all objects like in an array).
+When you want to access objects using their name, they work well as properties of another object.(because you would not need to iterate through all objects like in an array).

 #### Objects in an Array